-Marriage would seem wonderfully endearing to the single man or woman who has never ever married, and maybe to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult function at occasions.
+Marriage looks wonderfully endearing to the single particular person who has never married, and maybe to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a tough work at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a very good and a bad factor.
+We carry so significantly of ourselves into our marriages – which is both a good and a negative point.

-We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest as well significantly money, not look for to control us, that they will want to devote time with us.
-We also bring in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend also considerably money, not seek to handle us, that they will want to commit time with us.
+We also deliver in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.

 In the best of all possible worlds, we would be well prepared for handling conflict before we get married.
 My experience in my office tells me that is just not the case for most couples.
 Part of the reason for this is there is just so much in a marriage relationship that can cause conflict.
 I’ve written before about what’s called the Big Six, the six main areas of conflict in marriage.

 Our partner can walk out of the room and we can feel a strong fear of rejection or abandonment–even though the intensity makes no sense rationally.
 We easily interpret our partners through the lenses of past hurts and sensitivities.
 The biology of the brain, which was designed to keep us alert and alive and safe, also keeps us very sensitive to our Imago Match — our husbands and wives and life partners.